 - Use separate tape devices, when possible.

 - Use symbolic links.

 - Specify a directory of a file system.

 - For tape devices, specify /dev/null.

 - Rewind tape devices.

+- Configure parameters to perform backup to a cloud.

 The following sections explain each of these points.